iionly/Elgg_1.8_tidypics/tidypics/README.txt

 - watermarking not fully tested / not fully working,
 - slightshow not yet fully tested,
 - tagging is not yet feature complete (as compared to pre-Elgg 1.8, e.g. tagging users) and what is implemented might still not fully work,
-- I'm still not fully happy about the river entries (and the corresponding plugin settings) generated on album creation and image uploads.